metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_rate_limit_policy_v1beta2_manifest.md

 Optional:

+- `defaults` (Attributes) Defaults define explicit default values for this policy and for policies inheriting this policy.Defaults are mutually exclusive with implicit defaults defined by RateLimitPolicyCommonSpec. (see [below for nested schema](#nestedatt--spec--defaults))
 - `limits` (Attributes) Limits holds the struct of limits indexed by a unique name (see [below for nested schema](#nestedatt--spec--limits))

 <a id="nestedatt--spec--target_ref"></a>